czardien/beautiful-bundlifier/README.md

 This repository hosts codebase and instrumentation for an application to push notifications given an event stream.

+## How this is contrived

+The most obviously contrived thing about this exercise is that we're essentially asked to make informed decisions based on future data.
+E.g. send a notification at 10am to a given user on a given day given the total number of notifications that day.

+If not we're essentially asked to mock a producer / consumer of messages.
+We're also in charge of virtualising time as the data spans 3 months worth of data; this

 ## I am confused about this product

 Any time I am thinking of this product as a service sitting in a backend I am invariably finding it to be either a long lived deploy that either exposes and HTTP API and is being posted events or polls a message queue; or a short term job that processes every minute for example a batch of data.